The 8 Best and Worst Foods for Cholesterol

 Blood cholesterol in your body is a waxy compound that is used by your body to produce certain hormones and vitamins, including vitamin D and vitamin K2.
 Cholesterol is also an important component of the bile in your digestive system that helps you digest certain fats.
 Even more importantly, most cells in your body rely on cholesterol to form their cellular membranes.

 Normally, your body produces enough cholesterol via the liver.
 However, you might have high total cholesterol due to eating certain animal products, genetic factors, or other reasons.
-High levels of bad cholesterol, i.e. LDL levels (low-density lipoprotein) can lead to a number of negative health effects, including a higher risk of heart disease, particularly heart attacks and atherosclerosis.
+High levels of bad cholesterol, i.e. LDL levels (low-density lipoprotein) can lead to a number of negative health effects.
 Understanding your Cholesterol is important, here are the specific numbers you should look at to Make Sense of Your Cholesterol.

 Now, it’s worth noting that there is such a thing as good cholesterol, which you may know as HDL cholesterol (which stands for high-density lipoprotein).
 It’s considered good because it can actually help remove bad cholesterol (LDL) from your bloodstream.
 You can raise HDL with foods rich in healthy fats such as omega-3 fatty acids.
 Some of these healthy fat foods include olive oil, fatty fish like mackerel and salmon, flaxseed, beans, and legumes.